bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Next week, you will introduce SQL but let the students know that they will be using SQLite for the project they will build in the lessons, but they will be using MySQL in the virtual classes and in their weekly Challenge.

-* Be sure to install MySQL on your machine along with the MySQL Workbench.
+* Be sure to install MySQL on your machine.

 ## Resources